nqa-cg/mac-setup/README.md

 I also prefer setting the `Material Theme: Set Accent Color` as `Teal`

+I work with TS a lot and when working on libraries ts definitions change a lot and VS code has a nack to not pick up the latest definitions in a mono-repo.
+To prevent those red squiggly lines you have to either re-load the VS code instance or go to:

+- F1 -> >Developer: Reload Window

+You will notice the shortcut for this is `⌘ + R` but that doesn't seem to work.
+To fix this,

+- F1 -> >Developer: Reload Window -> click the cog icon -> in the `when` tag -> right click `isDevelopment` -> select `Change when expression` -> delete all the text -> hit `Enter` on keyboard

+This will re-load the VS Code instance every time you hit `⌘ + R` or whatever is your reload shortcut.

 ## Alfred

 Alfred was installed in [this section](#install-some-brew-casks), if you skipped it run the following command